vivolm/Paperverse/README.md

 ## **JavaScript Program: SVG Conversion**

 ### **Description**
 The JavaScript program watches the shared directory for new Post-It images.
-When a new image is detected, it processes the image to enhance its contrast and brightness, then converts it into an SVG file.
+When a new image is detected, it processes the image to extract only the red parts of the image (the drawing), then converts it into an SVG file.

 ### **Requirements**
 Make sure the following libraries are installed: